-One feature is available on all plans:
+Single sign-on (SSO) is available on all plans.

 A Databricks workspace is an environment for accessing your Databricks assets.
 The workspace organizes your objects (notebooks, libraries, and experiments) into folders.
 Your workspace provides access to data and computational resources such as clusters and jobs.

 Determine how many workspaces your organization will need, which teams need to collaborate, and your requirements for geographic regions.

 A small organization such as our example SmallCorp might only need one or a small number of workspaces.
 This might also be true of a single division of a larger company that is relatively self-contained.
 Workspace administrators could be regular users of the workspace.
 In some cases, a separate department (IT/OpSec) might take on the role of workspace administrator to deploy according to enterprise governance policies and manage permissions, users, and groups.

 A large organization such as our example LargeCorp typically requires many workspaces.
 LargeCorp already has a centralized group (IT/OpSec) that handles all security and administrative functions.
 That centralized group typically sets up new workspaces and enforces security controls across the company.

 Common reasons a large corporation might create separate workspaces:

 - Teams handle different levels of confidential information, possibly including personally identifying information.
 By separating workspaces, teams keep different levels of confidential assets separate without additional complexity such as access control lists.
 For example, the LargeCorp finance team can easily store its finance-related notebooks separate from workspaces used by other departments.